ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/Test and Use Case Document/Reflection.md

 To address this, stakeholder feedback and refinement were necessary.
 Breaking down vague requirements into actionable steps was key to ensuring the system met real-world needs.

 ## 2. Identifying and Defining Actors
 Another challenge was identifying all relevant actors and defining their roles.
-Some actors, like students and counselors, had clear roles, while others, like administrators and IT staff, needed further clarification.
+Some actors, like students and counsellors, had clear roles, while others, like administrators and IT staff, needed further clarification.

 For instance, in the "Configure System Settings" use case, IT staff and administrators both have roles, but their level of access differs.
 This required careful distinction to avoid redundant responsibilities.